-The Board hosts regular scheduled meetings on a quarterly basis.
-When circumstances require, ad-hoc meetings will be convened as and when required to address significant transactions and issues that may arise in-between the scheduled meetings.
-A board member contributes both at formal board meetings as well as outside of these meetings.
-To ensure maximum Board participation, the Company's Articles of Association provides that Directors may participate in a meeting of the Board of Directors by means of a conference telephone, videoconferencing, audio visual, or other electronic means of communication, without having to be in the physical presence of each other.
+The Board holds regular scheduled meetings on a quarterly basis.
+Ad-hoc meetings will be convened as and when required to address significant transactions and issues that may arise between the scheduled meetings.
+Board members may contribute both at formal board meetings as well as outside of these meetings.
+To ensure maximum participation from the Board, the Company's Constitution provides that Directors may participate in a meeting of the Board of Directors by means of telephone conferencing, videoconferencing, audio visual, or other electronic means of communication, without having to be in the physical presence of each other.

-Where physical Board and Board Committee meetings are not possible, timely communication with members of the Board or Board Committees can be achieved through electronic means and circulation of written resolutions for approval by the relevant Board and Board Committee members
+Where physical Board and Board Committee meetings are not possible, timely communication with members of the Board or Board Committees can be achieved through electronic means and circulation of written resolutions for approval by the relevant Board and Board Committee members.

-Details of Directors' attendance at the Board and Board Committee Meetings held in the financial year ended 31 December 2014 are disclosed in the table below:
+Details of Directors' attendance at the Board and Board Committee Meetings held in the financial year ended 31 December 2015 are disclosed in the table below:

-Nominating Remuneration Audit

-Board Members Board Committee Committee Committee
+Board Members Board Nominating Committee Remuneration Committee Audit Committee

-Phua Tin How 5/5 1/1 2/2 5/5
+Phua Tin How 4/4 1/1 2/2 4/4

-Yeah Hiang Nam 5/5 NA NA NA
+Yeah Hiang Nam 4/4 1/1 NA NA

-Yeah Lee Ching 5/5 NA NA NA
+Yeah Lee Ching 4/4 NA NA NA

-Yeah Chia Kai, Steven 5/5 NA NA NA
+Yeah Chia Kai, Steven 4/4 NA NA NA

-Lim Tong Lee 5/5 1/1 2/2 5/5
+Lim Tong Lee 4/4 1/1 2/2 4/4

-Lim Hwee Hai 5/5 1/1 2/2 5/5
+Lim Hwee Hai 4/4 1/1 2/2 4/4